 We value you and the effort you put into keeping your business running.
 After all, small businesses like yours are what help keep the economy afloat.

 You deserve a break from sifting through tons of blogs to find the answers you’re looking for.
-What better way to do our part than by rounding up our top 9 finance tips to help you understand, plan, budget and stretch your business’s bucks like never before?
+What better way to do our part than by rounding up our top 9 small business finance tips to help you understand, plan, budget and stretch your business’s bucks like never before?

 Tip 1: Get Acquainted with Your Company’s Cash Flow